 - Heat pumps cost less to operate than oil, propane, or electric baseboard heating systems. - Heat pumps are a safer option compared to gas or liquid fuels.
-There is no chimney, gas line, oil tank, or burning of fuels and no risk of generating carbon monoxide. - Heat pumps can provide all your heating and cooling needs.
-The same unit cools your house in the summer and provides heat in the winter. - Heat pumps generate no greenhouse gas emissions when your electricity comes from clean sources.
+There is no chimney, gas line, oil tank, or burning of fuels and no risk of generating carbon monoxide. - Heat pumps can accommodate all of your heating and cooling needs, depending on the type of heat pump.
+Most forced-air systems use the same unit to deliver cool air to your house in the summer and provide heat in the winter.
+However, heat pumps with hydronic baseboards, panels, and radiant floors need to be paired with a fan coil to accommodate cooling needs. - Heat pumps generate no greenhouse gas emissions when your electricity comes from clean sources.
 Heat pumps can also be powered by solar at your home. - With current technology, heat pumps are efficient in all seasons and can provide most (if not ALL) of the heating needs in homes across New York State.

-Consider Heat Pumps When:
+Consider Heat Pumps for Heating and Cooling When: